Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Energy estimates

 In the former section, we explained how the global smallness of the charge can be monitored from assumptions on the initial data, and how various energies on characteristic surfaces or domains are bounded by the data on a space-like initial surface $\Sigma_0$.

 Taking this for granted, we turn to the proof of energy decay.
-We are going to assume that the charge is suitably small --- according to the needs --- and that the energies on the initial characteristic surface $\mathcal{V}_{u_0(R)}$ are finite.
+We will assume that the charge is suitably small --- according to the needs --- and that the energies on the initial characteristic surface $\mathcal{V}_{u_0(R)}$ are finite.

 The goal of this section \ref{energyboundedsection} and the next section \ref{decay} is to prove $u$ decay for a \underline{characteristic initial value problem} on the domain $\mathcal{D}(u_0(R),+\infty)$ --- c.f.\ Figure \ref{Fig3} --- with data on $\mathcal{V}_{u_0(R)}$ , \textbf{assuming that the charge is sufficiently small everywhere}. \\